-The College will consider non-traditional sources such as active federal military service and service school, the College Entrance Examination Board's Advanced Placement Program, the College Level Examination Program (CLEP), the International Baccalaureate Program (IB), and correspondence credits from a fully accredited institution.
+The College will consider non-traditional sources such as active federal military service and service school, the College Entrance Examination Board's Advanced Placement Program, the College Level Examination Program (CLEP), and correspondence credits from a fully accredited institution.
 Students may earn credit from the CLEP General Examination by scoring at the 25th Percentile, and at the national norms for a typical "C" student on the Subject Examination.
 Students in residence may earn no more than 45 semester hours of credit on the basis of non-traditional education experiences.